sylumer/automators/.github/readme.md

 > While an Obsidian vault is primarily just a collection of Markdown files and you can download and use the content of this repository with any applications that support Markdown, we would recommend using Obsidian and the plugins included in the configuration for the best experience.

 > [!IMPORTANT]
 > This vault is a work in progress and while the core content around episodes is in place, and a lot more besides, there is still a lot of work to build up the additional content to support the episodes.
-Please be patient while the backlog is addressed.
+Please be patient while the backlog of content creation is addressed.
+We will be trying to keep up to date with new episodes and technology content as well as going back to add relevant earlier content and build out existing content.
+It simply takes time to do this.
 >

 ## Vault Structure